Artist Tips: Checklist for Planning Your Art Estate

 No matter what you unearth or what condition it's in, don't delete or throw anything away.
 To repeat: Don't delete or throw anything away.
-Even if you can't believe you ever made it or wrote it, think it's meaningless, stupid, bad, incompetent, has nothing to do with who or where you are now, what you look like now, how silly you looked in the past, reminds you of unpleasant events, or is irrelevant for any other reason, don't delete or throw anything away.
+Even if you can't believe you ever made it or wrote it, think it's meaningless, stupid, bad, incompetent, has nothing to do with who or where you are now, what you look like now, how silly you looked in the past, reminds you of unpleasant events, or is objectionable for any other reason, don't delete or throw anything away.
 Now bear with me here; I'll explain...

 When you depart this reality, one thing you don't want to do is leave behind piles of unsigned art because it will then have to be "signed" posthumously in order to identify and authenticate it as having been done by you.
 In many cases, an "estate stamp" is made with a facsimile of the artist's signature, and unsigned pieces are stamped.
 Sometimes the art is both estate-stamped and hand-signed by a third party like a family member, relative or executor; sometimes it is signed with the name of one of these people and not stamped; sometimes someone signs the artist's name instead of his or her own; sometimes a document or certificate is provided with each unsigned piece.
-None of the options are anywhere near as good as having the art signed with original artist's signature.
+None of these options are anywhere near as good as having the art signed with original artist's signature.

 Never assume that people already understand and know everything they need to know about your art.
 Even if you explain it in person, that doesn't necessarily mean whoever you're explaining it to will remember everything you said or get it right when they pass the information on.
 Don't think you'll remember everything about your art either, or be able to relate it's history whenever someone asks, or that you'll be able to recall or write it down at any point in the future, because chances are really good that you won't remember everything.
 Memories fade and facts become foggy.
 Record them while they're still fresh and clear in your mind.
 You'll be glad you did.
 Trust me on this.